 Biology Placement Exam

-Please note: this is a test for placement into WSU Biology classes, NOT for course credit.
+This is a test for placement into WSU Biology classes, NOT for course credit.
 If you are interested in credit by exam, please visit the CLEP page for more information.

 The American College Test (ACT) or the Scholastic Aptitude Test (SAT) scores in reading, writing, and mathematics are used to determine placement into BIO 1050, 1500 or 1510.